vibha1019/team_teach_tri3/navigation/lifegame.md

 updateGrid();
 </script>

-<div>Extra Credit: Try the game twice to see how density affects evolution!</div>
+### Extra Credit: Try the game twice to see how density affects evolution!